jasonflorentino/advent-of-code-2022/README.md

 # 🎄 Advent of Code 2022!

 Doing this year's [Advent of code](https://adventofcode.com/2022).
-Just plain Javascript because I'm lazy.
+Just plain Javascript because I'm lazy, and it's familiar.
 Nothing wild or fancy.
-Except maybe writing in a stream of consciousness, running it, and then hoping to one-shot the answer.
+Except maybe writing in one stream of consciousness, running it, and then hoping to one-shot the answer.
 Exhilarating isn't it?

 ## ⚠️ Spoiler Alert